EmbedJournal/embedjournal/_posts/2013-08-12-interface-7-segment-display-with-microcontroller.md

 [<img class="aligncenter size-full wp-image-1708" src="/images/posts/2013/08/Types-7-segment-displays.png" alt="Types 7 segment displays" width="795" height="354" srcset="/images/posts/2013/08/Types-7-segment-displays.png 795w, /images/posts/2013/08/Types-7-segment-displays-300x134.png 300w" sizes="(max-width: 795px) 100vw, 795px" />](/images/posts/2013/08/Types-7-segment-displays.png)

 These types are based on which type of pin each LED is tied together.
-If all the cathodes are grouped to give a singe cathode it calledA **Common Cathode**A type displays.
-Similarly there is aA **Common Anode**A type which as the name suggests, has the cathode of all the LED put together to form a single cathode.
+If all the cathodes are grouped to give a singe cathode it called **Common Cathode** type displays.
+Similarly there is a **Common Anode** type which as the name suggests, has the cathode of all the LED put together to form a single cathode.

 ### Wiring them up to a Microcontroller

 Here is the circuit diagram my development board has.
 I guess this is the best way to connect these displays.
-Any other method I can think off uses more pins for the microcontroller.
+Any other method I can think of uses more pins for the microcontroller.

 [<img class="aligncenter size-full wp-image-1704" src="/images/posts/2013/08/circuit1.png" alt="circuit" width="674" height="467" srcset="/images/posts/2013/08/circuit1.png 674w, /images/posts/2013/08/circuit1-300x208.png 300w, /images/posts/2013/08/circuit1-110x75.png 110w" sizes="(max-width: 674px) 100vw, 674px" />](/images/posts/2013/08/circuit1.png)